 - Not cleaning teeth properly

-Dentist Dr Patrick (Harry) Torney found in his unpublished thesis6 that the following factors during the mother’s pregnancy were associated with a high rate of tooth decay for the child:
+- Stress to the mother or foetus during pregnancy.
+Dentist Dr Patrick (Harry) Torney found in his unpublished thesis Prolonged, On-Demand Breastfeeding and Dental Decay – An Investigation, 1992 that alongside defective enamel; maternal stress, illness or a reduced intake of dairy products during the mother’s pregnancy were associated with a high rate of tooth decay for the child 14.

-- Poverty, Mexican American ethnic status, and maternal smoking during pregnancy 7)
+- Poverty, Mexican American ethnic status, and maternal smoking during pregnancy 15.

-- Low birth-weight (including premature births), malnutrition, asthma, recurrent infections, chronic diseases and medication use alongside infection caused by Strep mutans, enamel hypoplasia, intake of sugars and social conditions 8).
+- Low birth-weight (including premature births), malnutrition, asthma, recurrent infections, chronic diseases and medication use alongside infection caused by Strep mutans, enamel hypoplasia, intake of sugars and social conditions 16.

 Another possible cause of marked teeth could be fluorosis (mottling of tooth enamel due to too much fluoride) see Tooth Decay in Toddlers for further reading.

-Formula milk and teeth?
+#6 What about formula milk and teeth?

 In contrast to the protective effects of breast milk, milk based infant formula including formula that doesn’t have sucrose in it has been shown to cause tooth decay 17.
 A study by Pamela Erickson, DDS, Ph.D. et al 18 looked at the effects of formula on enamel and found most artificial baby milks reduced the pH (acidity) significantly, supported significant bacterial growth and dissolved enamel.
 Some caused decay in a matter of weeks.